Mentor with AFSF

 • how you made your choices, lessons learned along the way

-2. Introduce your intern to the specifics of your work and your firm
+2. Introduce your intern to the specifics of your work

 • samples of past or ongoing projects, tasks and products